 Sixteen-year-old me with week-old Bella Marley.

 I say “just” eight years because Clancy lived almost ten.
 I still keep in touch several of Bella’s littermates, who are now ten themselves and are still healthy and happy.
-And maybe Bella could still be alive, too, if I’d paid closer attention to her symptoms.
+And maybe Bella could still be alive, too, if I’d paid closer attention to her bladder cancer symptoms.